amarie401/patternfly-org/source/get-started/our-repos/index.md

         PatternFly
       </h2>
       <p>
-        PatternFly Core contains the HTML, CSS, and JQuery.
+        PatternFly Core contains the HTML, CSS, and JQuery for the PatternFly pattern library.
 The JS framework implementation of PatternFly have a dependency on Core.
       </p>
       <p>
         <a href="https://github.com/patternfly/patternfly">Visit the PatternFly GitHub Repo</a>